-California Penal Code 210.5 PC makes it a crime to take or imprison a hostage as a means of avoiding capture or arrest.
-This is often referred to as using a “human shield.”
+California Penal Code 210.5 PC defines the crime of false imprisonment of a hostage to avoid capture or arrest.
+This is often referred to as taking a “human shield.”
 The offense is prosecuted as a felony and carries a sentence of up to 8 years in state prison.

 210.5 PC states that “Every person who commits the offense of false imprisonment against a person for purposes of protection from arrest…which substantially increases the risk of harm to the victim, or for purposes of using the person as a shield is punishable by imprisonment…for three, five, or eight years.1